Why Are Mission Statements Important

 The Attributes of Good and Bad Mission Statements

-Your mission statement is a way of summing up your nonprofit to the outside world.
+Your mission statement serves as a clear and concise representation of your nonprofit organization to those outside it.

-“We’re a nonprofit organization bringing clean, safe drinking water to people in developing countries.”
+“We’re a nonprofit organization bringing clean and safe drinking water to people around the world.”

 Springboard for the Arts: